zeeshannisar/Transfer-Learning-and-Fine-Tuning-with-Pre-Trained-Networks/README.md

 # Transfer Learning and Fine Tuning in Keras with State of the Art Pre Trained Networks:
 This Repository contains the detailed description and implementation of Transfer-Learning and Fine-Tuning solution for Image Classification Problems in Computer Vision domain.
+For a detailed theoratical guide one can visit [Here](https://towardsdatascience.com/transfer-learning-from-pre-trained-models-f2393f124751)

 ## Table of Contents
    + [Transfer Learning](#transfer-learning)